miketang84/sapper/README.md

-# SApp
+# Sappers

-SApp, a light web framework, written in Rust.
+Sappers, a light web framework, written in Rust.

-SApp focuses on easy use.
+Sappers focuses on easy use.

 This project is in very alpha stage now, I have verified the prototype of my thoughts, later need huge work to make it workable.